 Google colab SSH connector

-🎉 Happy to announce that we now support:
+🎉 Happy to announce that we now have:

-- VSCode direct link with which you can open your VSCode right from the notebook.
+- VSCode integration with which you can open your VSCode right from the notebook.

 Connect to Google colab via ssh easily